falcontologist/cu-cspb2270-2025-final_project/README.md

 ## Acknowledgments

 This project incorporates data derived from publicly available National Transportation Safety Board (NTSB) accident reports.
 It also builds on the comprehensive research program on causal constructions developed by Jesse Dunietz.
-Many of the reference constructions used in `constructions.h` were repurposed from Appendix C of his 2018 dissertation.
-His associated repositories served primarily as methodological inspirations and are released under the MIT License.
+Many of the reference constructions in `constructions.h` are adapted from Appendix C of his 2018 dissertation.
+His linked repositories, released under the MIT License, informed the methodology used here.